mojaloop/security-bc/packages/key-management-svc/README.md

 ## How to create RSA private and public keys without password

-*These keys should be injected to the authentication-svc, or at this early stage put in the test_keys directory*
+*These keys should be injected to the key-management-svc, or at this early stage put in the test_keys directory*

 Create an RSA certificate